 The museum is housed since 1923 in the Fondaco dei Turchi (meaning Turks’ Warehouse in Italian, because the building was the Ottoman merchants’ headquarters in Venice in the 17th century), a beautiful Venetian-Gothic palace dating back to the 13th century.
 The current aspect of the palace, especially its monumental facade on Venice’s Grand Canal, is partly due to a controversial “restoration” carried out by architect Federico Berchet in the second half of the 19th century.
 The museum also includes a small entrance garden and a porticoed courtyard.

 Collections and permanent exhibition

 The museum’s ground floor accommodates two galleries.
-The Cetaceans Gallery presents specimens – including an 18-meter-long fin whale skeleton -, and sections focused on Cetaceans’ biology, on the history of whale hunting, and the various species of cetaceans living in the Mediterranean Sea.
+The Cetaceans Gallery presents specimens – including an 18-meter-long fin whale skeleton -, and exhibits focused on Cetaceans’ biology, the history of whale hunting, and the various species of cetaceans living in the Mediterranean Sea.
 A second gallery includes an aquarium featuring the reconstruction of the typical habitat and marine life in the Venetian Gulf.

 A fin whale (Balaenoptera physalus) skeleton is suspended from the ceiling in the museum’s entrance; photo © Inexhibit

 The exhibition is divided into three main sections.
 The first section, entitled On the tracks of life features a sequence of galleries dedicated to fossils and paleontology, the rooms are “unified” by a continuous winding plane running across all galleries and supporting display cases and specimens.
 This section focuses on the history of life on planet Earth from the Precambrian to the Cenozoic era and also includes a gallery specifically dedicated to dinosaurs.